polar-nik/blank-layout/README.md

 </script>
 ```

-## How to use fancybox plugin?*
+### How to use fancybox plugin?*
 It's more simple, that using slick slider :)
 ```html
 <a data-fancybox="gallery" href="big_image.jpg"><img src="small_image.jpg"></a>
 ```

-## How to use modal windows?
+### If there's a modal window and how to use them?

-With this, we will again help fancybox plugin:
+This will help us a fancybox plugin:

 You have to place a DIV container into the content of the page:
 ```html